 I am a female Australian photographic artist.
 My photography explores the relationship between women and culture, and how we are influenced by the world around us.
 My love of nature guides both my life choices and my artistic practice.

 Despite progress by feminists, women’s position in society continues to be subordinate to men.
 Progress is slow, and there are significant barriers to be overcome.
 I consider performative photography to be a great way of enabling conversations about inequalities and perceived gender expectations.

 I was selected as a ‘Shimmer across the City’ artist as part of the upcoming 2020 Shimmer Festival of Photography.
-One of my images will be placed in a (yet-to-be-revealed) shopfront window during the September festival.
+One of my images is showing at the Barbershop wall, McLaren Vale, until October 11.

 My work is being exhibited as part of the 2020 Source Magazine Graduate Show along with other Bachelor of Photograph Graduates from across the UK.